Yesterday, I took old Mrs. Russo shopping at the Italian Market in South Philadelphia. She was buying seafood. I had my goal list all ready:

 We never got to Isgro’s.

 On the way home, Teresa apologized for her behavior all day.
 She told me she is into Ronny ‘The Rat’ for $100 to pay for the exterminator.

-Apparently, while she was getting out her Christmas decorations two weeks ago, she found mice running around in her basement.
+Apparently, while she was Spring cleaning two weeks ago, she found mice running around in her basement.
 Ronny had threatened her.
 She was supposed to pay him $125 by yesterday, or he would import a hundred mice and set them loose in her house.
 So, for the rest of the week, until she pays him on Friday, Teresa is spending nights with her sister.